riannemcc/Makersbnb/README.md

 # CrouchingPythonbnb

+# Set-up instructions
+1. Connect to psql in the command line
+2. Create a database - CREATE DATABASE makersbnb;
+3. Connect to the database using the psql command \c makersbnb;
+4. Run the query in migrations/01_create_properties_table.sql
+3. Run the query in migrations/02_create_users_table.sql

 # Headline specifications
 - Any signed-up user can list a new space.
 - Users can list multiple spaces.